Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Conclusion

 \section{Conclusion}

-In this work we have introduced a new tomographic flux reconstruction technique to use on \lya\ Forest observations.
+In this work, we have introduced a new tomographic flux reconstruction technique to use on \lya\ Forest observations.
 Testing our approach on mock catalogs from hydrodynamical simulations, we have shown improved cosmic web reconstruction vs. standard Wiener filtering approaches.
 This improvement can be seen both in classification accuracy as well as reconstruction of profiles and number statistics of voids and (proto)clusters.
 In addition to testing on mock catalogs, we have also applied our technique to data from the CLAMATO Survey and have found good agreement with void profiles from simulations.
 In our simulations, we have also found that our method can reconstruct void profiles more consistent with true void profile, providing a way to more accurately study physics inside voids from observations.

 As \lya\ Tomography is expected to play a major role in upcoming spectroscopic surveys, such as Subaru Prime Focus Spectrograph (PFS) \citep{2014PASJ...66R...1T}, it is important to gain the maximum information from the limited time available.
 We have found that ORCA provides large scale structure constructions comparable to WF with 30-40\% more sightlines, depending on metric used.
-With the increasing of survey volume and sightline density in upcoming surveys the computational costs of the WF reconstructions becomes more apparent.
-We find ORCA reconstructs 10-100 times faster than Wiener Filter (\textit{dachshund}) when ORCA runs on one NVIDIA Tesla V100S GPU 32 GB and \textit{dachshund} runs on one thread of Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz.
+With the increasing of survey volume and sightline density in upcoming surveys, the computational costs of the WF reconstructions become more apparent. \ZL{We find that ORCA, with GPU acceleration, reconstructs 10-100 times faster than Wiener Filter ({\tt dachshund}), depending on specific surveys.}

 Going forward, this technique provides a complementary tool with forward model density reconstruct techniques (e.g. \cite{horowitz2020tardis}), which rely on strong assumptions about IGM physics, and provides a useful tool to cross-correlate with galaxy properties.
 A regime that is of particular interest for galaxy evolution studies is the center of proto-cluster regions, where one expects significant deviations from FGPA.
 We hope to further explore ORCA and similar extensions to WF in this regime in future works.